 Talia underwent treatment at both Princess Margaret Cancer Centre and the Hospital for Sick Children.
 My daughter had to have one eye removed and replaced with a prosthetic.
-When the tumor was removed from Talia’s eye, it was sent for diagnostic testing and scientists studied whether the tumor was triggered at a genetic level.
-For a long time, doctors were unable to confirm whether the cancer was genetic or not, despite sending the tumor around the globe for testing using different techniques.
-If the tumor was genetic, there was a risk of Talia developing a tumor in her remaining eye, and an increased propensity for other cancers.
+When the tumour was removed from Talia’s eye, it was sent for diagnostic testing and scientists studied whether the tumour was triggered at a genetic level.
+For a long time, doctors were unable to confirm whether the cancer was genetic or not, despite sending the tumour around the globe for testing using different techniques.
+If the tumour was genetic, there was a risk of Talia developing a tumour in her remaining eye, and an increased propensity for other cancers.
 Her treatment plan turned on the information that alluded the scientists.

 Celebrating my daughter as a cancer survivor, I am participating in the Rexall OneWalk to Conquer Cancer benefiting Princess Margaret Cancer Centre.
 It’s a next-generation fundraiser and 25-kilometre walk throughout Toronto.